-From southern Africa, we expect to admit 2,000 refugees consisting primarily of Somalis from South Africa and Congolese from Mozambique, Malawi, Namibia, Zambia, and Zimbabwe.
+From southern Africa, we expect to admit 3,000 refugees consisting primarily of Somalis from South Africa and Congolese from Mozambique, Malawi, Namibia, Zambia, and Zimbabwe.

-In Chad, UNHCR intends to continue its effort to establish an infrastructure for a robust resettlement program for Sudanese Darfuris in eastern Chad.
+In eastern Chad, UNHCR is establishing infrastructure for a robust resettlement program for Sudanese Darfuris with funding from PRM.
 This will be in addition to the continued processing of Central African Republic refugees from southern Chad.
-Total admission numbers from West Africa and Chad are expected to be approximately 400.
+Total admission numbers from West Africa and Chad are expected to be approximately 1,000.

-Outside of sub-Saharan Africa, we anticipate 2,500 to 3,500 Sudanese, Somali, Ethiopian, Eritrean and other sub-Saharan African refugees will be admitted from Egypt and Malta, and through the Emergency Transit Centers in Slovakia and Romania.
+Outside of sub-Saharan Africa, we anticipate 2,000 Sudanese, Somali, Ethiopian, Eritrean and other sub-Saharan African refugees will be admitted from Egypt and Malta, and through the Emergency Transit Centers in Slovakia and Romania.

-Proposed FY 2016 Africa program to include arrivals from the following categories:
+Proposed FY 2017 Africa program to include arrivals from the following categories:

-Priority 1 Individual Referrals 15,000
+Priority 1 Individual Referrals 20,000

-Priority 2 Groups 9,500
+Priority 2 Groups 14,500

 Priority 3 Family Reunification 500

-Total Proposed Ceiling 25,000
+Total Proposed Ceiling 35,000